abinash1011/LanguageTranslator/README.md

 # LanguageTranslator
-Convert Text from English to Odia, Hindi and Marathi using Torch, Encoder-Decoder Model
+-Convert Text from English to Odia, Hindi and Marathi using Torch -Encoder-Decoder Model